ststefa/sim-exporter/README.md

 ## Helm Chart

 The project contains a simple helm chart which makes it easy to drop the simulator into a kubernetes >=1.19 environment.
-The configuration file is mounted as a ConfigMap.
-Supply your own input by changing
+Multiple configuration files can be mounted as a ConfigMap.
+Supply your own input by changing `.Values.configFiles`.
+One of the configurations is then chosen with `.Values.activeConfig` and served over `http://*:8080/metrics>`.